sous-chefs/haproxy/README.md

 ## install\_package

-Installs haproxy threw the package manager.
+Installs haproxy through the package manager.
 Used by the `default` and `app_lb` recipes.

 ## install\_source